marcschmiedchen/home-assistant-wolf_ism8/README.md

    pip install wolf_ism8
 ```

 2. Download and place the integration files in the "custom_components" folder (it's located in the directory with your configuration files.
-Usually named ".homesassistant" in your home.
+Usually named ".homeassistant" in your home.
 If it doesn't exist there, create it):

     - .homeassistant/custom_components/wolf/binary_sensor.py
     - .homeassistant/custom_components/wolf/sensor.py